 What is the lodging like?

-We also have a very small number of single and double-occupancy private rooms available.
+The standard housing option is dorm rooms with seven bunk beds (14 beds total), and each one has an adjoining shared bathroom with 2 toilet stalls, 2 showers, and 2 sinks.
+We also have a small number of single and double-occupancy private rooms available.
 These private rooms have two twin beds and a private bathroom, along with a kitchenette and mini-fridge.
 These rooms can additionally fit up to two cribs, or a third mattress on the floor.
-These private rooms are very limited and will be provided only for access needs like families with small children; discomfort with shared spaces due to gender transition or other social concerns; medical or mobility needs requiring private spaces.
+These private rooms are limited and will be provided only for access needs like families with small children; discomfort with shared spaces due to gender transition or other social concerns; medical or mobility needs requiring private spaces.
 We’ll do our best to accommodate these needs and you can request one of these rooms in the registration form.
+If there is a critical mass of those interested, we will have one (or more, depending on demand) dorm(s) set-aside for COVID-cautious participants, who will all agree to set practices collectively in advance of the retreat.

 Can I room with friends or make other kinds of rooming requests?